European Students' Forum in London

 To successfully become member of AEGEE-London you just have to:

 - Pay the annual membership fee of £15.
-You can pay by bank transfer or PayPal.
+You can pay by bank transfer, card or PayPal.
 We don't accept cash.
-Remember to add your name and surname as reference:
+Remember to add your name and surname as reference.
+Make the payment immediately right after you register.
+If you only register your account won't be activated and your application will be on hold until the payment is done.
+You won't be able to apply to events until the account is activated.

 By bank transfer